- Charbroiler has constant or intermittent sparking or clicking

-- Ensure unit's power supply source is to specification.
+- Make sure unit's electrical supply source is to specification.

 - Check for proper wiring and polarity of outlet if constant sparking.
 An electrician may be needed.

-- Ensure unit is configured for the proper gas type.
+- Make sure unit is configured for the proper gas type.
 If conversion is required, refer to:

 For existing installations:

-- If the igniter is wet, let the unit dry, use hairdryer to speed up the process.
+- If the ignitor is wet, let the unit dry, use hairdryer to speed up the process.

-- Carefully brush the igniter clean with a bristle brush or soft cloth.
+- Carefully brush the ignitor clean with a bristle brush or soft cloth.

-- Ensure control knob is not stuck; remove control knob & reinstall.
+- Make sure control knob is not stuck; remove control knob and reinstall.

 - Push in on the knob and then release, the knob should slightly spring back into place.